jmcconde/base-apparel-coming-soon-master/README.md

 ### What I learned

 To build this project I used a mobile-first approach.
-Used both flexbox and grid to achieve the layour.
+Used both flexbox and grid to achieve the layout.
 Used JavaScript to provide with the validadion of the email field in the input.

 ### Continued development